AvivNatan/AvivNatan/README.md

 # 👋 Hi, I'm Aviv Natan

-I'm a passionate software developer with a strong interest in backend and full-stack development.
+I'm a passionate software developer with a strong interest in **backend and full-stack** development.
-I love writing clean, efficient code and solving real-world problems through thoughtful software design.
+I love writing clean, Strong analytical and problem-solving skills, with the ability to learn new technologies independently.

 ---

 ## 🚀 About Me

 🎓 B.Sc.
-Computer Science student at The Academic College of Tel-Aviv Yafo (Graduation: September 2025)
+Computer Science student at **The Academic College of Tel-Aviv Yafo** (Graduation: September 2025)
 💼 Open to full-time software development roles – available to start immediately
 💻 Hands-on experience with Java, C#, Node.js, Spring Boot, .NET Framework, and React
 🧠 Special interest in backend architecture, multithreading,